2010 Valenzuela local elections: Congressional elections

 For the second district, the incumbent representative Magtanggol "Magi" Gunigundo ran under the Lakas-Kampi-CMD party.
-A lawyer by profession, he became the representative of the former municipality of Valenzuela from 1998–2001.
+A lawyer by profession, he became the representative of the former municipality of Valenzuela from 1998 to 2001.
 The election of 2007 installed him as the second district representative of the city.
 Gunigundo's opponent to the race is Carlitos "Sonny" Tiquia, a pastor of the Valenzuela Evangelical Church and a former member of the Valenzuela City council.

 Many of the candidates for the city council were previous incumbents.
 In the first district, this list includes Corazon Cortez, Gerald Esplana, Katherine Pineda, and Ritche Cuadra; Adrian Dapat, Fernando Padrinao, Kate Abigael Galang, Maria Cecilia Mayo, and Shalani Carla Soledad for the second district.
 Soledad became infamous due to her previous withdrawal of running for Congress under Lakas-Kampi-CMD, where she decided to seek another re-election under Liberal Party instead.
 This was to support her boyfriend Senator Benigno Aquino III, presidential bet of the Liberal Party.